akyriako/typesense-operator/README.md

 > [!TIP]
 > If you've provisioned Prometheus via [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md),
-> you can find the corresponding `release` value of your Prometheus instance by checking the labels of the operator pod e.g:
+> you can find the corresponding `release` value of your Prometheus instance by checking the labels of the Prometheus operator pod e.g:
 >
 > ```bash
 > kubectl describe pod {kube-prometheus-stack-operator-pod} -n {kube-prometheus-stack-namespace}